transcom/mymove-docs/docs/tools/cicd/happo.md

 Happo is a UI diff checker tool that helps compare the UI pages from branches to master.
 When styling changes have been made, Happo notifies that a diff has occured and asks a reviewer to review the Happo changes before allowing the PR to be merged in.

+Happo is part of the Static Code Analysis process.
+To read more about it click [here](https://transcom.github.io/mymove-docs/docs/backend/guides/guide-to-static-analysis-security-workflow)

 ## What to do with Happo Errors

 When your CI/CD build has begun, you can view the status of the Happo under the CI/CD pipeline